 - Other international and European (scientific) initiatives and organisations

-The StAB mandate runs until 2016.
+The current StAB mandate runs from 2017 until 2020.
 The Board is currently chaired by Beate Kettlitz (ETP Food for Life/FoodDrinkEurope), and has two Vice-Chairs: Marco Schlüter (TPOrganics/IFOAM-EU) and Jan Venneman (Farm Animal Breeding and Reproduction Technology Platform FABRE-TP/EFFAB).